MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-metrics-overview.md

 ## Service limits and quotas

 Azure Monitor managed service for Prometheus has default limits and quotas for ingestion.
 When you reach the ingestion limits, throttling can occur.
 You can request an increase in these limits.
-For information on Prometheus metric limits, see [Azure Monitor service limits](../service-limits.md#prometheus-metrics).
+For more information, see [Azure Monitor service limits](../service-limits.md#prometheus-metrics).

 To monitor and alert on your ingestion metrics, see [Monitor Azure Monitor workspace metrics ingestion](./azure-monitor-workspace-monitor-ingest-limits.md).